Boybuloq: Višnevskij Cave

-2016 A team of 7, 4 Russians and 3 Italians (La Venta speleo club), from the Baysun-Tau 2016 expedition, worked in the cave.
-Due to long access route from the base camp (3 hours) part of the camp was moved to the top of the ridge.
-Situation there was complicated by the lack of water, strong wind and low temperature at night.
+In 2016, team of 7, 4 Russians and 3 Italians (La Venta speleo club), from the Baysun-Tau 2016 expedition, worked in the cave.
+Due to long access route from the base camp (3 hours), part of the camp was moved to the top of the ridge.
+The situation there was complicated by the lack of water, strong wind, and low temperature at night.
 The team widened the last narrow passage from 2015, descended 15 m into the hall "Martens" which continued with a very narrow but tall meander (3–30 m), followed by an inclined and very slippery meander.
-It ended with a 40 m shaft, 4–5 hours crawl from the entrance, at the bottom of which a Camp −168 was later erected.
+It ended with a 40-meter shaft, 4–5 hours crawl from the entrance, at the bottom of which a Camp −168 was later erected.
 They followed the draught, and after a series of narrow passages, vertical and horizontal, which required widening, descended into a slightly wider meander with a small stream at the bottom.
-After 300 m a 12 m shaft was reached, after which the next meander led, as a tributary, to a wider and higher meander with a larger stream.
-It ended with a narrow passage which they broke through and reached another 8 m shaft, where the lack of time forced them to return.
+After 300 m, a 12-meter shaft was reached, after which the next meander led, as a tributary, to a wider and higher meander with a larger stream.
+It ended with a narrow passage which they broke through and reached another 8-meter shaft, where lack of time forced them to return.
 The surveyed part of the cave was deepened to 234 m and prolonged to 1089 m, with more left unsurveyed.
 The map showed that the cave, now renamed to Višnevskij cave, steadily descended in the direction of Boybuloq.